mantidproject/documents/Project-Management/ILL/Remote machines/README.md

 **Updating the machines**

 There is a special user `mantid` which should be used to perform the updates.
-To switch users,
+To switch users in Linux,

 ```
 su mantid